 Most of our guests have never been dog sledding before, so we strive to make sure your expectations and the experience are compatible.
 Take the time to really look over our website and Facebook page- we've posted lots of videos and pictures to try and share the experience.
 Our name is Yellowstone Dog Sled Adventures- and that is what we offer- Adventures!
 Our trips are much more than just dog sled rides.
 We provide an interactive Wilderness experience.
 You will have the opportunity to interact with hardworking huskies, explore remote wild places during winter, and get to see some of the most incredible views on earth.
 However, always keep in mind we are in wild places and working with animals- not touring around in a vehicle, being flexible and good-natured is an asset in these situations!

 Yellowstone Dog Sled Adventures is a small, family owned business that offers unique wilderness experiences in the mountains of Montana during the winter months from Dec to April.
-We do dog sled trips daily- all season long (Closed Christmas Day).
 We operate adjacent to the Gallatin National Forest near Big Sky and West Yellowstone, Montana.
 Normally there are anywhere from 2 to 8 guests on a trip.
+In the Holiday Season, we take up to 14 people per trip.

 When trying to book a trip with us, it is often easiest to reach us by email: firstname.lastname@example.org During normal business hours, we are in the mountains guiding trips and can not answer the phone.
-We do have an answering service that can help with basic questions however some questions may only be able to be answered by our field staff, so we will return your call asap.
-Normally, it takes about two quick phone calls, and two emails to get everything all set-up.
+We will return your email asap.
+Normally, it takes about two quick emails to get everything all set-up.

 Meeting us/ Getting to the Trail:

-We typically caravan to the trail from a pre-arranged location
+We typically have you ride with us, or caravan to the trail from a pre-arranged location- Rainbow Ranch Lodge

 As mentioned in other parts of our website, we have Alaskan Husky sled dogs.
 Our dogs are high performing endurance athletes, bred to perform in the Rocky Mountains- not the Arctic.
 So, expect to see dogs with light coats (not whooly) and slender bodies sculpted for running great distances.
 They are supposed to be lean, and muscled up in the same manner a human marathon runner is.
 Most people think they are small- but, then they are blown away by how well they do the job....and by how much they love it.